sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 2. Each unique action should be tested at least once
 3. Each condition should individually determine the action or outcome

-The third point is realized by making two test cases for each condition.
+The third point is realised by making two test cases for each condition.
 In these two test cases, the condition under test should have a different value, the outcome should be different, and the other conditions should have the same value in both test cases.
 This way the condition that is under test individually influences the outcome, as the other conditions stay the same and therefore do not influence the outcome.